lbechberger/MLinPractice/README.md

 # Machine Learning in Practice from chréon
-Source code for the practical Seminar "Machine Learning in Practice", taught at Osnabrück University in the winter term 2021/2022 at the Insitute of Cognitive Science.
+Source code for the practical Seminar "Machine Learning in Practice", taught at Osnabrück University in the winter term 2021/2022 at the Insitute of Cognitive Science taught by [Lucas Bechberger](https://github.com/lbechberger/).

-As data source, we use the "Data Science Tweets 2010-2021" data set (version 3) by Ruchi Bhatia from [Kaggle](https://www.kaggle.com/ruchi798/data-science-tweets).
+As the data source, we use the "Data Science Tweets 2010-2021" data set (version 3) by Ruchi Bhatia from [Kaggle](https://www.kaggle.com/ruchi798/data-science-tweets).
 The goal of our example project is to predict which tweets will go viral, i.e., receive many likes and retweets.

 ## Virtual Environment